 iMessage - Highly reliable, feature stifled, and restricted to those with Apple gear.

 Signal - A non-profit, funded by various sources including USGOV, Brian Acton (the guy who sold-out WhatsApp to Facebook), "internal turmoil" about censorship initiatives (or the lack thereof, rather), and oh yeah, admittedly understandable scaling issues that cropped up after Elon Musk's endorsement.

 Telegram - A free service.
 Very well featured, including a weird mashup of a kind of open chat room/feed concept.
 But who knows where the content is actually being stored or how it's being handled.
 Though I use it, I do worry that the content people are sending through it is not nearly as private or secure as we might be assuming.
-Years in the future, I'm envisioning some kind of a bad leak of the media/attachments going public.
+Years in the future, I'm envisioning bad leak of the media/attachments going public.